pcamus/pymath/Taylor_series/README.md

 See [here](https://en.wikipedia.org/wiki/Taylor_series) for a description Taylor series.

 We can use these polynomial to compute function with only the 4 elementary operations.
-Bu the accuracy with few terms is not very good.
+But the accuracy with few terms is not very good.

+See the following two examples: [taylor_sin.py](taylor_sin.py) and [taylor_sqrt.py](taylor_sqrt.py)

 Another, mor powerful, algorithms exist, for instance the cordic algoritm.